Firdous2307/aws-rekognition/journal/setup.md

 }
 ```

+### TF Alias

+[/bin/set_tf_alias](./bin/set_tf_alias) automates the addition of a convenient alias for Terraform (tf) to the user's .bash_profile.
+- The script first checks whether the alias already exists in the configuration file.
+If not, it appends the alias to the file, providing feedback on successful addition.
+- The script is tailored for Bash users and optionally sources the .bash_profile for immediate availability of the alias.

 #### Execution Considerations
 When executing the bash script we can use the `./` shorthand notiation to execute the bash script.
 eg. `./bin/install_terraform_cli`